hmgene/fossil-c/doc/presentation-10232023.md

 figure from [[37797036]]
 >  The primary chemical mechanism of DNA fragmentation is hydrolytic depurination.
 This process removes adenine or guanine bases, creating abasic sites that can be cleaved by β elimination (19; Fig. 2C), and leading to purine overrepresentation adjacent to strand breaks (20; Fig. 2E) and interior gaps (21).

+>Hydrolytic deamination, another common form of chemical damage, converts cytosine to uracil and is observed as thymine in sequencing data, or “C-to-T transitions” (Fig. 2C).
+Deamination occurs primarily near strand ends and in single-stranded DNA (17, 21, 22; Fig. 2E)

 [[37797036]] Deep-time paleogenomics and the limits of DNA survival